Jim Gutterson

 Jim Gutterson (1 July 1939 – 18 July 2008) was an Australian rules footballer who played with Footscray in the Victorian Football League (VFL).

-Gutterson, a fullback, came from Chelsea originally and made a total of seven appearances for Footscray in the 1961 and 1962 VFL seasons.
+Gutterson, a fullback, originally came from Chelsea and made a total of seven appearances for Footscray in the 1961 and 1962 VFL seasons.
 He won the reserves best and fairest award, the Gardiner Medal, in 1962.

-He also played for three Victorian Football Association clubs, Moorabbin, Brighton-Caulfield and Prahran.
+He also played for three Victorian Football Association clubs, Moorabbin, Brighton-Caulfield, and Prahran.